MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.Governance/New-MgAgreementAcceptance.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphAgreementAcceptance>`: agreementAcceptance
+BODYPARAMETER <IMicrosoftGraphAgreementAcceptance>: agreementAcceptance
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
-  - `[AgreementFileId <String>]`: ID of the agreement file accepted by the user.
+  - `[AgreementFileId <String>]`: The identifier of the agreement file accepted by the user.
-  - `[AgreementId <String>]`: ID of the agreement.
+  - `[AgreementId <String>]`: The identifier of the agreement.
   - `[DeviceDisplayName <String>]`: The display name of the device used for accepting the agreement.
   - `[DeviceId <String>]`: The unique identifier of the device used for accepting the agreement.
-  - `[DeviceOSType <String>]`: The operating system used for accepting the agreement.
+  - `[DeviceOSType <String>]`: The operating system used to accept the agreement.
-  - `[DeviceOSVersion <String>]`: The operating system version of the device used for accepting the agreement.
+  - `[DeviceOSVersion <String>]`: The operating system version of the device used to accept the agreement.
   - `[ExpirationDateTime <DateTime?>]`: The expiration date time of the acceptance.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[RecordedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[State <String>]`: agreementAcceptanceState
   - `[UserDisplayName <String>]`: Display name of the user when the acceptance was recorded.
   - `[UserEmail <String>]`: Email of the user when the acceptance was recorded.
-  - `[UserId <String>]`: ID of the user who accepted the agreement.
+  - `[UserId <String>]`: The identifier of the user who accepted the agreement.
   - `[UserPrincipalName <String>]`: UPN of the user when the acceptance was recorded.

-INPUTOBJECT `<IIdentityGovernanceIdentity>`: Identity Parameter
+INPUTOBJECT <IIdentityGovernanceIdentity>: Identity Parameter
   - `[AccessPackageAssignmentId <String>]`: key: id of accessPackageAssignment
   - `[AccessPackageAssignmentPolicyId <String>]`: key: id of accessPackageAssignmentPolicy
   - `[AccessPackageAssignmentRequestId <String>]`: key: id of accessPackageAssignmentRequest